learningmatter-mit/surface-sampling/README.md

 - RAM: 16+ GB
 - CPU: 4+ cores, 3 GHz/core

 To run with a neural network force field, a GPU is recommended.
 We ran on a single NVIDIA GeForce RTX 2080 Ti 11 GB GPU.
-The code has been tested on *Linux* Ubuntu 20.04.6 LTS and macOS Sonoma 14.5 but we expect it to be system agnostic.
+The code has been tested on *Linux* Ubuntu 20.04.6 LTS but we expect it to work on other *Linux* distributions.

 # Setup
+> [!NOTE]
+> We are using the private repo `git@github.mit.edu:MLMat/surface_sampling.git` repo for development.
+The private repo is a mirror of the public repo.
 To start, run `git clone git@github.com:learningmatter-mit/surface-sampling.git` to your local directory or a workstation.

 ## Conda environment